Objective rates as covariant derivatives on the manifold of Riemannian metrics: The manifold of Riemannian metrics

 where $\tr(\bgamma^{-1}\bepsilon^{1} \bgamma^{-1}\bepsilon^{2}) = \gamma^{ij}\varepsilon^{1}_{ik} \gamma^{kl}\varepsilon^{2}_{jl}$, in a local coordinate system.
 This (meta-)metric~\eqref{eq:Rougee-metric} was introduced by Rougée~\cite{Rou1997,Rou2006} and seems well adapted for the geometrical formulation of Cauchy elasticity in finite strains.
 For this reason, we will call it the \emph{Rougée metric}.

 \begin{rem} In~\eqref{eq:Rougee-metric}, a point $\XX \in \body$ being fixed, $\tr(\bgamma^{-1}(\XX)\bepsilon^{1}(\XX) \bgamma^{-1}(\XX)\bepsilon^{2}(\XX))$ corresponds to a scalar product on the finite dimensional space of symmetric matrices and \eqref{eq:Rougee-metric} can be interpreted as the ``mean value'' of these scalar products.
 In several papers in solid mechanics (including Rougée's papers) the integral is omitted, and as noted by Fiala~\cite{Fia2004}, this lead to some confusion regarding the problem of on which space the metric is defined.
-From the mathematical point of view, the geometry associated with this metric is nevertheless somehow \emph{pointwise}, as emphasized in~\cite{Bru2018}. \end{rem}
+From the mathematical point of view, the geometry associated with this metric is nevertheless somehow \emph{pointwise}, as emphasized in~\cite{Bru2018}.
+The reason of this confusion (which is present in Rougée's paper~\cite{Rou2006}) is the fact that, besides more recent works on the manifold of Riemannian metrics, there is also an important literature on the geometry of positive definite matrices (see for instance the book~\cite{Bha2009}) and it is easy to confuse both concepts.
+The metrics discussed in our paper are obtained by a straightforward integration of the corresponding metric on the (finite dimensional) manifold of positive definite matrices. \end{rem}

 In general relativity, where no volume form is defined \textit{a priori}, one uses a variant of this metric, the \emph{Ebin metric}~\cite{Ebi1968,FG1989,Cla2010} defined as

 where $\vol_{\bgamma}$ is the Riemannian volume associated with the metric $\bgamma$.